bertofurth/motion/README.md

 generated image.
 (See put_fixed_mask() for details)

-With these changes the generated file will be based on the captured image dimentions rather than the generated image dimentions.
+With these changes the generated file will be based on the captured image dimensions rather than the generated image dimensions.
 This might be an issue where 90 or 270 degree rotation has been configured.

 ## Performance Tests